YMCA of the Pines is led by a dedicated volunteer Board of Trustees.

 Chief Volunteer Officer

-Joe Michiels became a board member in the Fall of 2017, is currently the Chief Volunteer Officer and has been assisting with the finalization and progression of the Facility Master Plan, as well as being on the Executive Committee, Governance, Strategic Planning, Finance, Financial Development and the Annual Campaign Committees.
+Joe Michiels, PE became a board member in the Fall of 2017, is currently the Chief Volunteer Officer and has been assisting with the finalization and progression of the Facility Master Plan, as well as being on the Executive Committee, Governance, Strategic Planning, Finance, Financial Development and the Annual Campaign Committees.

 “I joined the board to help promote YMCA of the Pines, and facilitate the design, permitting and implementation of the master plan for future improvements – in an effort to enhance current, future and returning camper and visitor experiences,” Joe said.